verona-interfaces/editor/README.md

 * eager reporting added

 ## For Contributors
-The api is written as [async api](https://www.asyncapi.com) yaml file.
-After editing, we create markdown and html files for better reading.
+This api is written as [async api](https://www.asyncapi.com/de) yaml file.
+After committing to main branch, a GitHub action is triggered to build the html page.
+Don't forget to update the version and the release notes in `README.md`.
+Then, create an release.

-To ease that post processing, we use [node.js](https://nodejs.org).
-The repo contains a package.json.
-By running `npm install` you get the tool `@asyncapi/generator` and two templates.
-Run `npm run ag` to recreate html and markdown representations of the api.

-To test the json schema of variable-list, we use `ajv`.
-Run `npm run test_variable_list` to check.
+If you like to check the html page before committing to main branch,

+* have an npm/node.js-environment installed
+* check out the repo
+* run `npm install`
+* run the `generate` script in package.json.

+After that, you can check `docs/index.html` in a browser.
+This file will be ignored by git.